Lingonmirakel/picturefill/README.md

 **Note:** Picturefill works best in browsers that support CSS3 media queries.
 It includes (externally) the [matchMedia polyfill](https://github.com/paulirish/matchMedia.js/) which makes matchMedia work in `media-query`-supporting browsers that don't have `matchMedia`, or at least allows media types to be tested in most any browser. `matchMedia` and the `matchMedia` polyfill are not required for `picturefill` to work, but they are required to support the `media` attributes on `picture` `source` elements.

+## Changes in this fork

+Added support for data-width and data-height on `div[data-picture]` elements.
+This way you may have the same effect as with a `background-size` CSS rule, but only having to modify HTML.

 ## Size and delivery

 Currently, `picturefill.js` compresses to around 498bytes (~0.5kb), after minify and gzip.
 To minify, you might try these online tools: [Uglify]:(http://marijnhaverbeke.nl/uglifyjs), [Yahoo Compressor]:(http://refresh-sf.com/yui/), or [Closure Compiler](http://closure-compiler.appspot.com/home).
 Serve with gzip compression.